GROW FOR NYC: CSA in NYC

 - Work with a core group that takes responsibility for managing outreach and other details of CSA administration.

 - Understand and are committed to the CSA concepts and goals

 - Are experienced in growing and marketing for CSA or in diversified vegetable production

-- Have at least two years market garden production experience or hands-on apprenticeship
+- Have at least two years of market garden production experience or hands-on apprenticeship

 - Will be flexible for low-income members in a mutually beneficial partnership